 The Town of Raymond Land Use Bylaw for General Residential provides for a minimum front setback of 7.6m (25ft) and a maximum front setback of 10.7m (35ft).
-However due to the roadside ditches and the size of the lots, the following setbacks will apply to residential development (excluding condominiums) within the StoneGate Meadows subdivision:
+However due to the roadside ditches and the size of the lots, the residential setbacks within the StoneGate Meadows subdivision may vary based on location and size as shown11 on Drawing 15.